Retirement Interest Only Mortgage

-- More capital – You can borrow more capital with the RIO than a lifetime mortgage.
+- More capital – You can borrow more capital with the RIO mortgages than you can with lifetime mortgage products.

 - Pay back any time – You can repay the mortgage plan early, although there might be associated early repayment charges.

-- Relocate – You have the right to move homes or downsize, as with the lifetime mortgage.
+- Relocate – You have the right to move homes or downsize, as with a lifetime mortgage.

 The biggest drawback of a retirement interest-only mortgage is the risk that your lender could seize your property if you can’t repay the monthly interest.